Skip to main content

 return app

-Instead of setting the cache configuration in your routes, you also have the option of using the after_request decorator or creating your own decorator.
+Instead of configuring caching directly within individual routes, you can apply caching more globally by using the after_request decorator or by creating a custom decorator.
+This approach helps keep your route handlers clean and makes it easier to apply consistent caching behavior across multiple endpoints.
 To verify your pages are being cached correctly, request a page and inspect the response headers.
 The cf-cache-status header should be either HIT or MISS.
 MISS should only occur when the page needs to be set or updated in the CDN.
 HIT will be the expected value for most requests.